 - Hard candies,

+What to eat with braces on the first day.
 Sticky foods, aside from also causing loose brackets and broken wires, can get stuck everywhere in your braces, making cleaning difficult and tedious.
 If you want to maintain proper oral hygiene, you must avoid this type of food at all costs.
 Some examples of sticky foods are: